LearnersGuild/curriculum-app/modules/Terminal-Basics/README.md

 - Can get a shell environment variable's value, in the terminal
 - Can set a shell environment variable's value, in the terminal
 - Can describe what the shell $PATH environment variable is used for
-- Can permanently modify your shell's `$PATH`, in the terminal
 - Can use the `echo` terminal command
 - Can use the `cd` terminal command
 - Can use the `ls` terminal command